chrisshortlaw/played-it/README.md

 CSS was passed through a CSS validator with no errors returned.
 Proof of validation can be found in the tests folder.

+For linting and PEP8 compliance, the Flake8 linter was used as part of my text editor.
+For this project, I used NeoVim with several plugins including a Flake8 linter.

 ### **Interesting Bugs / Problems**

 1. Circular imports